What is the VAT threshold

 If you have a mixture of sales, some of which would be exempt from VAT and some that are subject to VAT then you just calculate if you have reached the VAT threshold by measuring the amount of sales that are subject to VAT.
 Zero and standard rated goods or services are considered taxable supplies, however, exempt goods or services are non-taxable supplies.

-Can I split my businesses?
+Can I split my businesses

 If you genuinely have a variety of trades then you could incorporate the separate businesses, for example you might have a coffee shop and a consultancy business.
 Please note that you shouldn’t artificially separate your trades to avoid being over the VAT threshold, if HMRC decide that you have done this they can decide that the entire business is a single taxable person and therefore must be registered for VAT.